 How does arbitration work?

 - You appoint an arbitrator who is trained in family law;

 - You agree on a time and place to meet and discuss your situation;

 - You work with your arbitrator to decide how your case should proceed, including making decisions about financial issues, asset division, property, and any other practical issues there are between you and your partner;

 - Your arbitrator deals with every detail of your case from start to finish;

 - You resolve issues as a couple in a less formal and more private setting than a courtroom;

 - Your arbitrator helps you to come to a final decision which is legally binding.

 If you are going through a relationships breakdown and finding it difficult to come to an agreement over financial decisions but are reluctant to take your case to court, arbitration offers an efficient and amicable solution.

 Frances Lindsay was one of the first British solicitors to be fully accredited in family arbitration and our team of lawyers in Maidenhead and Beaconsfield have many years of experience in dispute resolution.
 To discuss whether arbitration might work for your situation, please get in touch with us by calling 01628 634667 or emailing firstname.lastname@example.org.
-For more information on arbitration visit the Institute of Family Law Arbitrators website.arbitration, Beaconsfield arbitrators, Beaconstfield divorce solicitors, divorce arbitration, divorce lawyer, divorce solicitor, family arbitration, family law, Maidenhead arbitrators, Maidenhead divorce solicitors
+For more information on arbitration visit the Institute of Family Law Arbitrators website.Tags: arbitration, Beaconsfield arbitrators, Beaconstfield divorce solicitors, divorce arbitration, divorce lawyer, divorce solicitor, family arbitration, family law, Maidenhead arbitrators, Maidenhead divorce solicitors